ontehfritz/SuperSimpleWorker/README.md

 If you would like more in-depth information on use and FAQ please see the wiki: https://github.com/fritzcoder/delayed_job.net/wiki

-There are two major components to Delayed_job.net:
+There are three major components to Delayed_job.net:

-1. The DelayedJob assembly which gives your program access to creating jobs for scheduling
+1. The DelayedJob.dll assembly which gives your program access to creating jobs for scheduling

+2. Repository[databasename].dll assemblies, this gives DJ.Net and worker.exe access to an array of databases.

-2. worker.exe, this runs the jobs scheduled by your program.
+3. worker.exe, this runs the jobs scheduled by your program.
 It can be run in the background.

 Some important notes:
 * worker.exe must currently be run on the same system as the code that is scheduling jobs.
 This is so it can resolve and deserialize the job objects.